- Off Armageddon Reef

 However there are many people in Charis who are opposed to the break with Mother Church, (these people are called Temple Loyalists,) and some of these take violent action.
 There is an attempt on the archbishop’s life, which Merlin defeats.

 Cayleb realises that the Church will attempt to attack Charis again, and it will be necessary to build up military strength.
-He sends his First Councillor, Earl Gray Harbor, to Queen Sharlayan in the Kingdom of Chisholm with a proposal of, not just an alliance, but marriage.
+He sends his First Councillor, Earl Gray Harbor, to Queen Sharleyan in the Kingdom of Chisholm with a proposal of, not just an alliance, but marriage.
 (Chisholm had been reluctant participants in the recent conflict.)
-After some consideration, Sharlayan accepts, and comes to Tellesberg, the capital of Charis, where Cayleb and Sharlayan are married.
-Thus Charis and Chisholm are combined into a new Charisian Empire, with Cayleb and Sharlayan as co-rulers.
+After some consideration, Sharleyan accepts, and comes to Tellesberg, the capital of Charis, where Cayleb and Sharleyan are married.
+Thus Charis and Chisholm are combined into a new Charisian Empire, with Cayleb and Sharleyan as co-rulers.
 (The Kingdom of Charis is now referred to as “Old Charis”.)
 They will reside in each of Old Charis and Chisholm for part of each year.

 Charis has blockaded the main port of the Princedom of Emerald, and attacked another harbour.
-Prince Naahrmahn, ruler of Emerald, surrenders to Cayleb, and Emerald is incorporated into the Charisian Empire.
-Cayleb makes Naahrmahn his Imperial Councillor for Intelligence.
+Prince Nahrmahn, ruler of Emerald, surrenders to Cayleb, and Emerald is incorporated into the Charisian Empire.
+Cayleb makes Nahrmahn his Imperial Councillor for Intelligence.

 Archbishop Maikel takes Merlin to the Monastery of Saint Zherneau, and introduces him to the Abbott, Father Zhon Byrkit.
 There are ancient documents there, in particular, the Journal of Saint Zherneau (or Jeremiah Knowles), one of the original colonists, who had been taught the truth by Shan-wei, of humanity’s origins, its technological past, and the true nature of the “archangels”.
 Thus the truth is known by the Brotherhood of Saint Zherneau.
 Merlin reveals his true identity to Maikel, and later to Cayleb.